Stephon Gilmore: 2017: Super Bowl LII appearance

-In Week 3, he had four solo tackles, one pass deflection, and had his first interception with the Patriots, on a pass thrown by Deshaun Watson to wide receiver DeAndre Hopkins during a narrow 36–33 victory against the Houston Texans.
-On October 5, 2017, Gilmore had five solo tackles before exiting during the second quarter of a 19–14 win at the Tampa Bay Buccaneers after sustaining a concussion following an accidental helmet-to-helmet collision with wide receiver Mike Evans.
-He subsequently remained inactive in concussion protocol for the next three games (Weeks 6–8).
-In Week 15, Gilmore set a season-high of eight solo tackles and broke up a pass during a 27–24 victory at the Pittsburgh Steelers.
-He finished his first season with the Patriots with a career-high 50 combined tackles (47 solo), nine pass deflections, and two interceptions in 13 games and 13 starts.
-Pro Football Focus had Gilmore finish the season with an overall grade of 89.4.
+Gilmore made his Patriots debut in the season-opener against the Chiefs and finished the 42–27 loss with four combined tackles (three solo) and a pass deflection.
+Two weeks later against the Texans, Gilmore had four solo tackles, a pass deflection, and his first interception of the season on a pass thrown by Deshaun Watson to wide receiver DeAndre Hopkins in the 36–33 victory.
+During a Week 5 19–14 road victory over the Buccaneers on Thursday Night Football, Gilmore recorded five solo tackles before leaving in the second quarter after sustaining a concussion following an accidental helmet-to-helmet collision with wide receiver Mike Evans.
+Gilmore subsequently remained inactive in concussion protocol for the next three games (Weeks 6–8).

+Gilmore returned from injury in time for the Week 10 matchup against the Broncos.
+He finished the 41–16 road victory on Sunday Night Football with three solo tackles and a pass deflection.
+In the next game against the Raiders at Estadio Azteca, Gilmore recorded five solo tackles and a pass deflection during the 33–8 victory.
+The following week against the Dolphins, he had a solo tackle, a pass deflection, and an interception in the 35–17 victory.

+During a Week 13 23–3 blowout victory over his former team, the Buffalo Bills, Gilmore had three solo tackles and two pass deflections.
+Two weeks later against the Steelers, he recorded a season-high eight solo tackles and a pass deflection in the 27–24 road victory.
+In the regular season finale against the Jets, Gilmore had three combined tackles (two solo) and a pass deflection during the 26–6 victory.

-The New England Patriots finished atop the AFC East with a 13–3 record during the 2017 NFL season and clinched a playoff berth as well as a first-round bye.
-On January 13, 2018, Gilmore started in his first career playoff game and made one tackle and two pass deflections during a 35–14 victory against the Tennessee Titans in the AFC Divisional round.
-In the AFC Championship Game, Gilmore had five solo tackles and made two pass deflections in the Patriots' 24–20 victory against the Jacksonville Jaguars and his former Bills' head coach Doug Marrone.
-The Patriots' victory advanced them to the Super Bowl against the Philadelphia Eagles and his former defensive coordinator with the Buffalo Bills, Jim Schwartz.
-On February 4, 2018, Gilmore started in Super Bowl LII and recorded four solo tackles and two pass deflections during the Patriots' 41–33 loss to the Philadelphia Eagles.
+Gilmore finished the 2017 season with a then career-high 50 combined tackles (47 solo), nine pass deflections, and two interceptions in 13 games and starts.
+Pro Football Focus had him finish the season with an overall grade of 89.4.
+The Patriots finished atop the AFC East with a 13–3 record and qualified for the playoffs as the #1-seed.
+In the Divisional Round against the Titans, Gilmore made his postseason debut and finished the 35–14 victory with a tackle and two pass deflections.
+During the AFC Championship Game against the Jaguars, Gilmore had five solo tackles and two pass deflections in the 24–20 comeback victory as the Patriots advanced to Super Bowl LII.
+In the Super Bowl against the Philadelphia Eagles, he recorded four solo tackles and two pass deflections during the 41–33 loss.